czarnymurzyn/adhd.md/README.md

   - NEVER print, hardcode, or commit real API keys, tokens, or database credentials.
   - ALWAYS inspect `.gitignore` to ensure `.env`, `.env.*` (local/production), and credentials are explicitly ignored BEFORE generating or editing environment configs.
   - ALWAYS maintain a sanitized `.env.example` containing only dummy placeholder values (e.g., `SUPABASE_URL=your_supabase_url`).
-  - NEVER overwrite, wipe, or replace an existing `.env` file without explicit confirmation and warning.
+  - NEVER overwrite, read, wipe, or replace an existing `.env` file without explicit confirmation and warning.
-- Package Manager Integrity: Inspect the repository's lockfile (`pnpm-lock.yaml`, `bun.lockb`, `yarn.lock`, `package-lock.json`) before running any package management commands.
-NEVER mix package managers or create conflicting lockfiles.
 - Supabase Key Security: NEVER use, import, or expose `SUPABASE_SERVICE_ROLE_KEY` in client-side code or public browser environments.
 Only the public anon key belongs on the client.